mmorri22/cse20133-docker/README.md

 ./cse20133-run-docker
 ```

-For detailed setup instructions, refer to our Lab 0 setup guide!
+For detailed setup instructions, refer to our Homework 0 setup guide!

 ## Acknowledgements